johanbrandhorst/grpc-web-compatibility-test/README.md

   The client created by Improbable, leveraging an experimental websocket transport, available at https://github.com/improbable-eng/grpc-web/tree/master/ts.
-  It uses the `application/grpc-web` content-type.
   It is not part of the gRPC-Web spec, and not recommended for production use.

 ### Proxies